sekhri101/personal-goals/happy-moments/README.md

 # Happy Moments

+3/15/16
+---
+Had a much-needed text-chat with the BFF this morning.

+3/14/16
+---
+Conference sprinting is fun!

 3/13/16
 ---
 Finished the Shamrock Run 5k without stopping!
 I took almost 40 minutes, and it rained the whole time, but I didn't stop to walk even once.
 I am so, so proud of myself. :shoe: